chef-cft/habdemo/README.md

 habdemo $ docker-compose up
 ```

 This will launch 3 containers, one for each service.
-By default, the MongoDB service launches as misconfigured.
+By default, the MongoDB service launches as misconfigured (you'll see the `national-parks` service failing the `init` hook & constantly restarting because it can't connect to MongoDB).
 To launch a functional appstack, use the `docker-compose-done.yml` file instead of the default `docker-compose.yml`.

 ```
-habdemo $ docker-compose -f docker-compose-done.yml
+habdemo $ docker-compose -f docker-compose-done.yml up
 ```

 To fix the misconfigured MongoDB service, launch the `habitat/utility` container image - a container image to interact with the [Habitat supervisors](https://www.habitat.sh/docs/concepts-supervisor/) - in a second terminal.